 China faces several hurdles with its image internationally.
 Their plans like the “Chinese Dream” or “Study Powerful Country” do not sell abroad, at least in the developed nations.
 Henceforth, the CCP incorporates significant efforts into improving its image internationally, and this is where state run media plays a vital part.

-Another compelling aspect which parallels the Party’s external propaganda is its so called “partnerships” with international news companies.
+Another compelling aspect that parallels the Party’s external propaganda is its so called “partnerships” with international news companies.
 In December 2018, Xinhua announced its partnership with the U.S-based news organization Associated Press (AP).
 This partnership drew congressional concern and information was sought.
 While it has been stated earlier how Xinhua is a state-run news agency, what is even more important to note is that Xinhua is directly guided by the CCPPD to promote its agenda.
 What makes Congress more worried is the possibility of this partnership having insidious effects and becoming a tool for Chinese propaganda.
-Chris Walker, senior vice president at the National Endowment of Democracy stresses on the fact that “Such partnerships can invite critical risks to the integrity of independent media institutions, which may not fully appreciate their own vulnerabilities.
+Chris Walker, senior vice president at the National Endowment of Democracy stresses the fact that “Such partnerships can invite critical risks to the integrity of independent media institutions, which may not fully appreciate their own vulnerabilities.
 As media outlets in Australia and elsewhere have found, engagement with Chinese state media can induce self-censorship on certain issues or the unwitting carrying of CCP propaganda lines.”
-Along with this partnership, an article by The Guardian also elaborates how the CCP supplements its propaganda by expending to make it appear in several of respected international publications like The Washington Post.
+Along with this partnership, an article by The Guardian also elaborates on how the CCP supplements its propaganda by expending to make it appear in several respected international publications like The Washington Post.

 In the past several years, China has taken audacious steps to push its propaganda in the modern era, both internally and beyond its borders.
-The CCP has revitalized its propaganda apparatus and remains fully capable of controlling the content of information which reaches the public.
+The CCP has revitalized its propaganda apparatus and remains fully capable of controlling the content of information that reaches the public.
 It is difficult to comprehend the increasingly suppressive and omnipresent propaganda that features in the day-to-day lives of ordinary people, with the aftermath giving rise to a formidable essence to China.